top of page

 2022 Pilot Project Awardees Announced!

 We are please to announce this year's Pilot Award Program awardees are Adam Turnbull, PhD of the University of Rochester and Ju Lu, PhD of UC Santa Cruz.
-To learn more about their projects please find more info linked below.

-Clinical Neuroscience and the Heart Brain Axis
+Presentation by Dr. Sarah Garfinkel: Clinical Neuroscience and the Heart Brain Axis

-February 2nd, 2022
+February 2, 2022

 Sarah Garfinkel is Professor at the Institute of Cognitive Neuroscience, University College London, where she leads the Clinical and Affective Neuroscience Group.
 She completed her PhD in Experimental Psychology the University of Sussex, before undergoing a fellowship in Psychiatry and Neuroscience at the University of Michigan.
 Her current work focuses on brain-body interactions underlying emotion and cognition, with a particular focus on the heart.
 Adopting a translational perspective, she investigates altered cardiac-neural mechanisms in different clinical conditions.
 In September 2018, Sarah was named by the journal Nature as one of 11 "Rising Star" researchers, across all STEM disciplines internationally.
 Sarah is also involved in the public engagement of science where she contributes to science programmes on BBC TV and radio.